-SEC.
-7.08 ASSIGNMENT
+Sec.
+7.09 ASSIGNMENT

 Per 2 AAC 12.480, the contractor may not transfer or assign any portion of the contract without prior written approval from the procurement officer.
+Proposals that are conditioned upon the state's approval of an assignment will be rejected as non-responsive.

-SEC.
-7.09 DISPUTES
+Sec.
+7.10 DISPUTES